NancyTang50/wireless-communication/docs/README.md

 ### Client - Android phone

 The Android phone will act as a BLE central.
-The .NET MAUI cross-platform app will be developed to manage the receiving data of the connected BLE devices.
+The .NET (C#) MAUI cross-platform app will be developed to manage the receiving data of the connected BLE devices.
 The received data will be stored in a local SQL lite database and shown in a couple charts.
 The app supports multiple peripherals at once.

 ## Services & characteristic

 The Nordic-nrF52 and Raspberry Pi act as peripherals.
 These peripherals supports two services.
-These two services are environmental sensing service, and the current time service.
+These two services are [environmental sensing service](https://www.bluetooth.com/specifications/specs/environmental-sensing-service-1-0/), and the [current time service](https://www.bluetooth.com/specifications/specs/current-time-service-1-1/).

 ### Services details